Language selection

 Transforming the Freshwater Fish Marketing Corporation

-The transformation of the Freshwater Fish Marketing Corporation (FFMC) will include an open, transparent, and competitive process.
+The transformation of the FFMC will include an open, transparent, and competitive process.
 This will be a two-step process:

-A competitive process invites interested parties to submit a proposal.
-It also allows the Government of Canada to assess the merits of each proposal.
+The competitive process invites all interested parties to submit a proposal.
+Participation in the solicitation of interest process earlier this year is not a pre-requisite to participating in the RFP process.
+The competitive process allows the Government of Canada to assess the merits of each proposal.

 Transforming the FFMC through a competitive process will help ensure that it: